enilder/Moat_API/README.md

 ### Initializing Moat Requests

-Initialize requests by passing your username and password in moat_request function
+Initialize requests by passing your username and password in the `moat_request` function

 `moat_req = moat.moat_requests("api_key", "password")`